PowershellFrameworkCollective/PowershellFrameworkCollective.github.io/documentation/documents/psframework/logging/loggingto/debuglog.md

 | PSFramework.Logging.FileSystem.ModernLog | True | Enables the modern, more powereful version of the filesystem log, including headers and extra columns |
 | PSFramework.Logging.FileSystem.TargetSerializationDepth | -1 | Whether the target object should be stored as a serialized object.
 0 or less will see it logged as string, 1 or greater will see it logged as compressed CLIXML. |
 | PSFramework.Logging.FileSystem.TimeFormat | yyyy-MM-dd HH:mm:ss | The format used for timestamps in the logfile |

+## Logging Provider Documentation

+For more detailed docs, [see the full documentation for the FileSystem logging provider](../providers/filesystem.html)

+> Note: Technically, the in-memory log is part of the message system and not a dedicated logging provider, hence the docs in this link only cover the file-based portions.